Events We're Hosting

-We start with an interactive discussion to identify what are the main things that data scientists do and why and what some key challenges are.
-We give a brief overview of ontology and semantic technology with the goal of identifying how and where it may be useful for data scientists.
+We started with an interactive discussion to identify the main things that data scientists do and why and what some key challenges are.
+We gave a brief overview of ontology and semantic technology with the goal of identifying how and where it may be useful for data scientists.

 Minneapolis, MN | November 6-7, 2019

 Mark Ouska: "What is Semantic Technology and Why it Owns the Future"

 Mark Wallace: "Convergence of Property Graphs and RDF"